province-rehan/-Movie-Thertor-Management-by-Using-Basic-C-/README.md

 # -Movie-Thertor-Management-by-Using-Basic-C-
-This is my first project
+This is my first project with C language